-- A. General: Prior to commencement of the Work, in accordance with the General Conditions, the OWNER will conduct a preconstruction conference to be held at a predetermined time and place.

-- B. Delineation of Responsibilities: The purpose of the conference is to designate responsible personnel, to establish a working relationship among the parties and to identify the responsibilities of the OWNER, plant personnel and the CONTRACTOR/VENDOR.
+- A. General: Prior to commencement of the Work, in accordance with the General Conditions, the OWNER will conduct a preconstruction conference to be held at a predetermined time and place. - B. CONTRACTOR shall supply a complete list of proposed SUBCONTRACTORS at the preconstruction meeting. - C. Delineation of Responsibilities: The purpose of the conference is to designate responsible personnel, to establish a working relationship among the parties and to identify the responsibilities of the OWNER, plant personnel and the CONTRACTOR/VENDOR.
 Matters requiring coordination will be discussed and procedures for handling such matters, established.
-The agenda will include:

-- 1. Submittal procedures

-- 2. Partial Payment procedures

-- 3. Maintenance of Records

-- 4. Schedules, sequences and maintenance of facility operations

-- 5. Safety and First Aid responsibilities

-- 6. Change Orders and Field Directive Changes

-- 7. Use of site
+The agenda will include: - 1.
+Submittal procedures - 2.
+Partial Payment procedures - 3.
+Maintenance of Records - 4.
+Schedules, sequences and maintenance of facility operations - 5.
+Safety and First Aid responsibilities - 6.
+Change Orders and Field Directive Changes - 7.
+Use of site

 - 8. Housekeeping

 - 9. Equipment delivery

-- C. Attendees: The preconstruction conference is to be attended by the representatives of the CONTRACTOR/VENDOR, the OWNER and plant personnel that will be associated with the project.
-Representatives of regulatory agencies, subcontractors, and principal suppliers may also attend when appropriate.
+- D. Attendees: The preconstruction conference is to be attended by the representatives of

-D. Chair and Minutes: The preconstruction conference will be chaired by the Owner who will also arrange for the keeping and distribution of minutes to all attendees.
+- the CONTRACTOR/VENDOR, the OWNER and plant personnel that will be associated with the project.
+Representatives of regulatory agencies, subcontractors, and principal suppliers may also attend when appropriate. - E. Chair and Minutes: The preconstruction conference will be chaired by the OWNER who will also arrange for the keeping and distribution of minutes to all attendees.